jhugman/uniffi-bindgen-react-native/docs/src/api/config-yaml.md

 	branch: main
 	manifest-path: crates/my-api/Cargo.toml
 ```
 In this case, the `ubrn checkout` command will clone the given repo with the branch/ref into the `rust_modules` directory of the project.
+Note that instead of `branch` you can also use `rev` or `ref`.

 If run a second time, no overwriting will occur.